What ATS stands for

 An ATS is used primarily to manage job applications that the employer collects in the course of recruitment processes.
 These applications - that is, candidates' personal data and application documents - must be stored and tracked during and after the recruitment process.

 ATS systems are, in a way, similar to CRM systems that serve to manage sales processes.
 CRM systems deal with customers, but in ATS systems, the "customer" is the candidate.
 There are ATS systems integrated with CRM systems.
 Such integration is useful in particular for recruitment companies that conduct recruitment processes for their clients.

-ATS systems help manage the entire recruitment process.
-Here are the essential recruitment issues that ATS should help with:
+An Applicant Tracking Systems help manage the entire recruitment process.
+Here are the essential recruitment issues that an ATS should help with:

 - searching for candidates by direct and indirect methods (job ads)

 - evaluation and selection